 The Physical Health Benefits for Seniors

 Seniors will also greatly benefit from doing yoga regularly.
-Despite age and physical limitations, they can participate and learn the ancient practice.
+They can participate and learn the ancient practice despite age and physical limitations.

-Previous research has proven that seniors can prevent and undo the consequences of aging to their body and mind when seniors practice yoga.
+Previous research has proven that seniors can prevent and undo the consequences of aging on their body and mind when they practice yoga.

 In a 10-year study, researchers followed the life and health of over 700 volunteers.
 They measured the bone mineral density of each participant before and after they did yoga.

 The researchers found that subjects showed better posture, balance, and coordination.
-They also have a more comprehensive range of movements, and they were stronger than their peers who did not do yoga.
+They also had a more comprehensive range of movements and were stronger than their peers who did not do yoga.
 They were also less stressed.

 Moreover, the researchers reported that the seniors had better gait.
 Gait, in previous studies, has been linked to life expectancy.
-Those who walked slower have a higher risk of early death.
+Those who walk slower have a higher risk of early death.

-Yoga has also been proven to lower blood pressure, theoretically lowering a person’s heart disease and stroke risk.
+Yoga has also been proven to lower blood pressure, theoretically reducing a person’s heart disease and stroke risk.

 The Brain Benefits for Seniors